ainokyto/sei-group-project/README.md

 * Message other users
 * Search and browse for plants available for trade on map

 ## Process

-After being given the brief, my team started out by brainstorming different ideas on what we wanted to do for our project.
+After receiving the brief, my team started out by brainstorming different ideas on what we wanted to do for our project.
 We soon came to realise that houseplants were a common interest, and after doing some more research, found the Trefle.io botanical API.
 An idea formed in our minds for a social location-based houseplant trading hub with our own RESTful API.
 We wanted to use Agile Methodology for the project, so to ensure quality communication we set up a Trello board to keep track of our progress Kanban-style, and had daily stand-up with the team where we kept each other abreast of any issues.
 In addition, we communicated on Slack which we found to be a very efficient way of working as we were working remotely.

 ![Plntify trello board](./Readme_assets/trello.png)